News

 16 - 18 May 2023

-Dr Brown will be travelling to the USA in May to attend the 79th Annual Vertical Fight Society Forum and Technology Display, where he will present his award-winning paper "Are eVTOL Aircraft Inherently more susceptible to the Vortex Ring State than Conventional Helicopters?" at a special session of the conference.
+Dr Brown travelled to the USA in May to attend the 79th Annual Vertical Fight Society Forum and Technology Display, where he presented his award-winning paper "Are eVTOL Aircraft Inherently more susceptible to the Vortex Ring State than Conventional Helicopters?" at a special session of the conference.

 Richard's paper was awarded 2022's prestigious Ian Cheeseman Prize, given annually to the best technical paper presented at that year's European Rotorcraft Forum.